itsmenada1/iot-ids-evasion-attacks/README.md

 ---

 ### 2- Projected Gradient Descent (PGD)
-Adopted as an iterative extension of FGSM using the same foundational framework described by:
+Adopted as an iterative extension of FGSM using the foundational framework described by:
 **Sorensen et al., SATC 2025.**

 PGD was additionally applied to non-differentiable models using surrogate-guided attacks.